edwinsyarief/mipix/docs/introduction.md

 	})

 	// you could interleave more mipix.QueueDraw()
-	// low-res draws here if you needed that
+	// low-res draws here if you needed it

 	// queue text rendering on high resolution too mipix.QueueHiResDraw(game.DrawText)